Skip to main content

 This is just a taste of what you could get up to on a 7-day Ring Road tour of Iceland.
 If you want to fit even more in, you could add extra days in Reykjavík at the start or end of your trip.

 By focusing on one or two specific regions, you can travel at a more laid-back pace and enjoy more time at each attraction.
-South and West Iceland are brimming with jaw-dropping waterfalls, bubbling hot springs, and even the occasional glacier!
+South and West Iceland cover the Golden Circle, the south coast, and the Snæfellsnes peninsula.

-On this summer itinerary, you’ll have time to explore the Snæfellsnes peninsula, also known as ‘Iceland in Miniature’.
+On this summer itinerary, you’ll have time to explore the Snæfellsnes peninsula.
 This is because it packs in so much.
 As well as everything listed above, you’ll discover rugged cliffs full of puffins, yellow and black sand beaches, and quiet fishing villages.

 Keep reading to find out what you can do in South and West Iceland in a week.